Practical guidebooks for the more adventurous traveller.

 The path after St Andrew’s and Holy Cross

-Just after the church, the footbridge was out for a couple of years has now been replaced, and the original, direct route is now re-instated in the gpx and kml route maps.
+Just after the church, the footbridge was out for a couple of years but has now been replaced, and the original, direct route is now re-instated in the gpx and kml route maps.

 Stansted Mountfitchet